 IRS Imposed additional requirement on foreign-owned SMLLC from 2017

-Here is some deep background on recordkeeping and reporting requirement on SMLLC with a foreign owner that apply from the fiscal year 2017.
+Here is some deep background on recordkeeping and reporting requirements on SMLLC with a foreign owner that applies from the fiscal year 2017.

 Is this tragic or comic?
 Image: the muses Melpomene and Thalia